Health and Life in El Salvador

 El Salvador’s National Commission of Health reports that the most marginalized sections of the population have difficulty accessing primary and specialty health care services.
 Poverty coupled with the high cost of services and a lack of health care providers has made access difficult for many.
 Specialty services including dermatology, dental hygiene, ophthalmology and cardiology are some areas that often remain untreated.

 We sent our first team to El Salvador in 1986 and returned 15 years later to provide medical care to earthquake victims near San Salvador.
 Since 2001, we have shipped 11 containers of medical supplies and sent 50 volunteer teams.
 These volunteer medical professionals have provided dental, nutrition, pediatric, Emergency Medical Services (EMS) training, disaster response, midwifery, internal medicine, dermatology, rehabilitation therapy and ophthalmology care.

-A Salvadoran doctor established Asociacion Salvadorena Pro-Salud Rural (ASAPROSAR) in 1985 to provide health care for the marginalized members of society—children, adolescents and women.
+A Salvadoran doctor established ASAPROSAR in 1985 to provide health care for the marginalized members of society—children, adolescents and women.
 Located in Santa Ana, ASAPROSAR specializes in rural health care work and preventative care.
 The organization selects and teaches health promoters to work in local villages.
 ASAPROSAR currently serves 80,000 people with minimal staff and the assistance of hundreds of volunteers.

-Each volunteer health promoter works with approximately 50 families.
-These men and women get to the know families, visit them monthly and guide mothers through pregnancy.
-Using basic measures like height, weight and other physical changes, the health promoters watch for the warning signs of a problematic pregnancy and pass those cases to a doctor.
-They also reinforce the importance of hospital delivery.
+- Each volunteer health promoter works with approximately 50 families.
+These men and women visit them monthly and guide mothers through pregnancy.
+They are trained to identify danger signs during pregnancy and refer women immediately to a hospital as needed.